kew-myco/its_glue/README.md

 ## Issues, Comments and Suggestions

 If you have issues with the pipeline please post them to the **Issues** tab of this GitHub repository.
 Please note that this is only for issues installing the pipeline itself or running it, not installing the dependencies.
-I'd love to have time to help people install dependencies etc. but I unfortunately don't.
+I'd love to have time to help people install dependencies etc. but I unfortunately don't - and they have their own GitHub repositories where you may ask questions.

 If you have queries, comments, suggestions or questions about the pipeline please submit them to the **Discussions** tab.
 Hopefully this way we can build up something of a community FAQ.

 ## Citing / Crediting

 I haven't really figured this bit out yet, but if you use this pipeline, or data produced from this pipeline, please credit me in some way - I suppose either through authorship (if appropriate) or citing (for now) this page.
+You should also be citing the appropriate publications for **Tracy**, **ITSx**, **vsearch** and **sintax**.